flowglad/generation-based-subscription/README.md

 │   │   ├── auth-client.ts # BetterAuth client
 │   │   └── flowglad.ts    # Flowglad configuration
 │   └── server/            # Server-side code
-│       ├── api/           # tRPC routers
 │       └── db/           # Database schema and client
 ├── drizzle/              # Generated database migrations
+├── pricing.yaml          # Flowglad pricing model configuration
 └── public/               # Static assets
 ```

 ## Authentication

-This template uses BetterAuth for authentication.
+This project uses BetterAuth for authentication.
 Users can sign up and sign in with email/password.
 The authentication state is managed server-side with secure cookies.

 ## Billing

 Flowglad is integrated for subscription and billing management.
 The Flowglad provider is configured to work with BetterAuth sessions.
+The pricing model is defined in `pricing.yaml` at the root of the project, which includes subscription plans, usage meters, and features.

 ## Database